iryss-io/iryss-io/README.md

-- 👋 Hi, I’m @iryss-io
+- 👋 Welcome, We are @iryss-io
-- 👀 I’m interested in building on solana blockchain
+- 👀 We are interested in building on solana blockchain
-- 💞️ I’m looking to collaborate on solana-based projects
+- 💞️ Looking to collaborate on solana-based projects
-- 📫 How to reach me - iryss.project@gmail.com
+- 📫 How to reach us - iryss.project@gmail.com

 <!---
 iryss-io/iryss-io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.